 Ironically, the first production of Carmen, while not quite the disastrous flop some make it out to be, was a distinct commercial and critical disappointment, and the composer, Georges Bizet, died in despair two months after the premiere, thinking what he rightly saw as his magnum opus had been rejected by the world.
 But if he had just survived a few months longer, he would have seen it take the world by storm…it only took about six months from the date of its premiere for the world to come to their senses and realize this was a world-changing masterpiece.

-Il Pagliacci had one of the finest librettos of any Opera in the Verismo extended family (its author, Leoncavallo, had already been a professional Librettist before he started composing), exceptionally tightly-written, full of intelligent thoughts on the intersection of a performer’s work and their private life, and with a devastating emotional impact, especially in the finale, a play-within-a-play scene that devolves into a complete emotional breakdown culminating in a double murder.
-The music, while it certainly has no shortage take-home tunes, is slicker and more conventional than that of Cavalleria Rusticana, and doesn’t always manage to match the impact of the story to which it was set.
-That said, the best parts of the score, particularly the Prologue, the massive hit aria “Vesti di Gubbia”, and the main character’s breakdown in the final scene, absolutely bleed with emotion.
+Il Pagliacci had one of the finest librettos of any Opera in the Verismo extended family (its author, Leoncavallo, had already been a professional librettist before he started composing), exceptionally tightly-written, full of intelligent thoughts on the intersection of a performer’s work and their private life, and with a devastating emotional impact, especially in the finale, a play-within-a-play scene that devolves into a complete emotional breakdown culminating in a double murder.
+He wedded this story to a score that bleeds with emotion, at times to the point of sounding like an Italian version of Tchaikovsky, particularly in the Prologue, the massive hit aria “Vesti di Gubbia”, and the main character’s breakdown in the final scene.
 Whereas Cavelleria Rusticana was intended as a piece of gritty realism, Il Pagliacci, in spite of its brutality, is a wholly sentimental work.
 Despite this, the two Operas have been performed so often on the same bill (an obvious expedient, as neither is long enough to provision a full evening at the Opera, and they still match each other better than most other popular Operatic one-acts), that most of the world has by now come to view them almost as a single Opera, referred to colloquially as Cav/Pag.

 The real defining genius of the Italian school of Verismo Opera, however, was Giacomo Puccini, despite the fact that many of the particular brand of Opera snobs devoted to that movement would refuse to associate him with it.
 This is partly because he proved, contrary to popular belief at the time, that you could have Verismo naturalism without including violence or eschewing conventional sentiment, as in his Magnum Opus La Boheme.

 The fact that La Boheme is one of the world’s two most popular operas (together with Verdi’s Aida) can certainly be attributed partly to the fact that it is so amenable to cast and stage by opera standards that you can pretty much put it on in a barn.
-After all, Linda Ronstadt once sung the role of Mimi, and while by all accounts she didn’t do a very good job, the fact that she could hit the notes at all shows how much easier La Boheme is to sing than your average opera.
+After all, Country singer Linda Ronstadt once sung the role of Mimi, and while by all accounts she didn’t do an especially good job, the fact that she could hit the notes at all shows how much easier La Boheme is to sing than your average opera.

 For another, despite not featuring the brutal violence that is supposedly a crucial feature of the genre, Boheme represents the ultimate achievement of the Verismo school.
 After all, the real goal of Verismo was to capture the realistic existence of ordinary, everyday people, and then to exalt their feelings and problems with the same operatic lyricism previously reserved for larger-than-life characters.
 Well, Boheme does this better than any other opera, elevating simple young love and heartbreak among impoverished would-be artists to a sublime and epic beauty.